Lovable 2.0 Review: Pricing, Credits, and Real Limits (2026)

 - You're building beyond web apps (CLI tools, bots, scripts)

-See also: Replit vs Lovable comparison.
+See also: Replit vs Lovable comparison and our Lovable vs Replit deep-dive.

 Lovable vs v0 (Vercel)